God is love, the divine source of all. Eros is a fundamental aspect of that divinity.

 And last but not least techno babbel.

-armyguy Bible Books called to be me Christian life church conversation daring greatly desire emotions Faith feminine geeky God grace heaven holiness jesus kingdom LGBTQ life life is my religion love marriage masculine mystery Officership Orders OS pirate theology poly Prayer Process Theology queer queer theology relationships sacred sexuality Salvation Army sex sexuality shame theology Theopoetics truth vulnerability
+armyguy Bible body Books called to be me Christian life coming out conversation daring greatly desire emotions eros Faith feminine geeky God grace holiness jesus LGBTQ life life is my religion love marriage masculine mystery Officership Orders OS pirate theology poly Process Theology queer queer theology relationships sacred sexuality Salvation Army sex sexuality shame tantra theology Theopoetics truth vulnerability